• Home

 Both useFlags and useLDClient use the Hooks API, which requires React version 16.8.0 or later.

 useFlags is a custom hook which returns all feature flags.
 It uses the useContext primitive to access the LaunchDarkly context set up by asyncWithLDProvider or withLDProvider.
-You still must use the asyncWithLDProvider or the withLDProvider higher-order component at the root of your application to initialize the React SDK and populate the context with the client and your flags.
+You still must use the asyncWithLDProvider or the withLDProvider higher-order component at the root of your application to initialize the React Web SDK and populate the context with the client and your flags.

 useLDClient is a custom hook which returns the underlying LaunchDarkly JavaScript SDK client object.
 Like the useFlags custom hook, useLDClient also uses the useContext primitive to access the LaunchDarkly context set up by asyncWithLDProvider or withLDProvider.
-You still must use the asyncWithLDProvider or the withLDProvider higher-order component to initialize the React SDK to use this custom hook.
+You still must use the asyncWithLDProvider or the withLDProvider higher-order component to initialize the React Web SDK to use this custom hook.

 For an example of how to use a custom hook, read HooksDemo.